 If a common or public tree needs pruning, please call the Public Works Department at 514-684-1034.

-Consult the bylaw, chapter VI, pages 9 and 10, Rules governing tree maintenance and pruning, to learn more about the regulations concerning the prescribed clearance.
+Consult the bylaw, chapter VI, (p 9-10), Rules governing tree maintenance and pruning, to learn more about the regulations concerning the prescribed clearance.

 These rules mainly concern:

 The main objectives of pruning are to maintain trees in good condition and clear of structures.

 Each owner is responsible for the maintenance of trees on his or her property.
 Contact a reputable private contractor for your work.

 Maintenance work and pruning must not shorten the tree’s lifespan.
 Topping is forbidden.